 Looking into the book of James may give some insight.

-- Being honest with who you are helps in growth and maturity.
-If you can never hold yourself to God’s standard because of pride or the fear of losing what you have, you will never grow past your current state.
-Recognizing the need for change allows change to happen, it allows others in your life, and opens the door to other possibilities that you might have been closed off before.
+Being honest with who you are helps in growth and maturity.
+If you never hold yourself to God’s standard because of pride or the fear of losing what you have, you will never grow past your current state.
+Recognizing the need for change allows change to happen, it allows others in your life, and opens the door to other possibilities that you might have been closed to before.

 Do you want to live in peace?
 What we witness in James is the path to do so.